NerdyDave2017/foodie-backend/README.md

 Database - MongoDB (use populate function to add to data query) Server - Render / Heroku

+Create web sockets for handling orders, deliveries and tracking.

 Use agendajs for scheduling

 UberEats Clone Working Process: